-First of all, scale is not rust.
+First of all, the scale is not rust.
 Rust is left behind when metals containing iron react with oxygen and begin to break down.
-Scale is formed when minerals dissolved in the water precipitate (form into a solid).
+The scale is formed when minerals dissolved in the water precipitate (form into a solid).
 The solidified minerals cling to the metal of your kettle and that’s what you see as scale.

 The minerals that are most important to scale buildup are Magnesium Carbonate and Calcium Carbonate.
 These two are absorbed while water is in the ground, so the amount of each in your tap water depends on your location.

 Different areas of the world have different “water hardness” (meaning they have different levels of dissolved minerals).

 Knowing that scale is caused by the minerals in your water, you might think, “Why don’t I just remove the minerals and prevent the scale in the first place?”
 Well, this is one method that commercial hot water systems use.

 If you want to remove minerals from your water, there are a few different ways to do it:

 - Are one of the most effective methods of water filtration for home use.
 These filters use high pressure to force water through a fine membrane, which allows the water molecules through but strips out almost everything else.